mikarinneoracle/microservices-OKE-azure-devops/README.md

 </li>
 <li>In the <a href="https://github.com/mikarinneoracle/terraform-OKE-azure-devops/blob/main/azure-pipelines.yml#L24">azure-pipelines.yaml</a> pass the your TENANCY and COMPARTMENT vars to the terraform command on the script and then configure these values as secrets to the pipeline variables.
 <p>
-Also, add the Terraform statefile PAR to the pipeline variables as it is used to configure the remote statifile for the Terraform to run <a href="https://github.com/mikarinneoracle/terraform-OKE-azure-devops/blob/main/azure-pipelines.yml#L18">with sed</a>.
+Also, add the Terraform statefile PAR to the pipeline variables as it is used to configure the remote statifile for the Terraform to run <a href="https://github.com/mikarinneoracle/terraform-OKE-azure-devops/blob/main/azure-pipelines.yml#L18">with sed</a> for the <a href="https://github.com/mikarinneoracle/terraform-OKE-azure-devops/blob/main/agent-terraform-pipeline/provider.tf#L13">provider.tf</a>.
 </li>
 </ol>